xifezhao/ReviewReplyLaTeX/README.md

 # LaTeX Review Response Letter Template

+> This template is modified from the original version available at [https://github.com/mschroen/review_response_letter](https://github.com/mschroen/review_response_letter).

 A simple and well-structured LaTeX template for crafting effective responses to reviewers for academic paper submissions.

 ## Key Features